What is Revenue Churn?

 - Gross Revenue Churn = $5 million ÷ $20 million = 0.25, or 25%

-Unlike the gross revenue churn metric, which only considers the MRR lost from existing contracts, the net revenue churn factors in expansion revenue.
+Unlike the prior metric, which only considers the MRR lost from existing contracts, the net churn factors in expansion revenue.

 Continuing from the previous example, let’s say that the SaaS company was able to bring in $3 million in expansion revenue.

-In that case, the net revenue churn is 10% instead of the 25% gross revenue churn.
+In that case, the net churn is 10% instead of the 25% gross churn.